Kyber Network Crystal Legacy One Day Volume Hits $8.40 (KNCL)

-Kyber Network Crystal Legacy (KNCL) traded flat against the U.S. dollar during the 1-day period ending at 0:00 AM Eastern on August 10th.
-Over the last seven days, Kyber Network Crystal Legacy has traded flat against the U.S. dollar.
-Kyber Network Crystal Legacy has a market cap of $109.83 million and approximately $8.40 worth of Kyber Network Crystal Legacy was traded on exchanges in the last day.
-One Kyber Network Crystal Legacy token can now be purchased for approximately $0.54 or 0.00000837 BTC on major exchanges.
+Kyber Network Crystal Legacy (KNCL) traded flat against the U.S. dollar during the 24-hour period ending at 0:00 AM ET on August 12th.
+Over the last week, Kyber Network Crystal Legacy has traded flat against the U.S. dollar.
+One Kyber Network Crystal Legacy token can currently be purchased for $0.54 or 0.00000837 BTC on exchanges.
+Kyber Network Crystal Legacy has a market cap of $109.83 million and $8.40 worth of Kyber Network Crystal Legacy was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.